mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 null gravity module and a personal harness (see Traveller Core Rulebook, page 118).
 The harness is equipped with four extensible straps and folding mini-harnesses for carrying additional loads.
-Such additional loads are awkward and may inhibit the flyer’s freedom of movement, inflicting DM-1 to DEX checks whilst encumbered.
+Such additional loads are awkward and may inhibit the flyer's freedom of movement, inflicting DM-1 to DEX checks whilst encumbered.

 ```
 •  Helmet Recorder: Each individual must wear a black crash helmet
 with a microsensor video and audio recorder built into the crown.
-Recordings of the mission will be viewed after the Travellers’ return
+Recordings of the mission will be viewed after the Travellers' return
 to assess their success or failure and to gather information about
-the interior of Orobid’s palace in case a follow-up mission should
+the interior of Orobid's palace in case a follow-up mission should
 prove necessary.
 •  TL8 Stunner: As shown on page 129 of the Traveller Core Rulebook.
 ```

 ##### Referee Information

-The ‘unnamed interests’ on Collace that want to see the Pavabid iridium deposits opened up are several.
+The 'unnamed interests' on Collace that want to see the Pavabid iridium deposits opened up are several.
 The first is Colmetal, Inc., a huge industrial combine that operates mines throughout the subsector.
 Second is the government of Collace, which wants to make sure